trinm1987/villagCoin/doc/init.md

 4e) Mac OS X

-Copy org.dash.dashd.plist into ~/Library/LaunchAgents.
-Load the launch agent by running `launchctl load ~/Library/LaunchAgents/org.dash.dashd.plist`.
+Copy org.village.dashd.plist into ~/Library/LaunchAgents.
+Load the launch agent by running `launchctl load ~/Library/LaunchAgents/org.village.dashd.plist`.

 This Launch Agent will cause dashd to start whenever the user logs in.

 NOTE: This approach is intended for those wanting to run dashd as the current user.
-You will need to modify org.dash.dashd.plist if you intend to use it as a Launch Daemon with a dedicated dashcore user.
+You will need to modify org.village.dashd.plist if you intend to use it as a Launch Daemon with a dedicated dashcore user.

 5. Auto-respawn